The Four Horsemen (professional wrestling): Original Four Horsemen (1985–1987)

 The Four Horsemen moniker was not planned from the start.
 The origin of the stable dates to a Jim Crockett Promotions taping which was held in The Omni in Atlanta, Georgia in September 1985.
 During the event, Ric Flair turned on Dusty Rhodes after Rhodes saved him from a beatdown at the hands of the Koloffs and Krusher Kruschev, with Ole and Arn Anderson then entering the ring and assisting Flair in breaking Dusty Rhodes' ankle and putting him out of action.
 As Rhodes was attempting to surrender his NWA Television Title, which was vacated on October 19, 1985, Arn, who desired the title, would recruit Tully Blanchard, with the two then kicking Dusty's crutches away, with Arn then stealing the title.
 It has been alleged that due to time constraints at a television taping, production threw together an impromptu tag team interview of Flair, The Andersons, Tully Blanchard and his manager JJ.
 Dillon.
 In his autobiography To Be The Man, Flair claimed that it was during this interview that Arn commented: "The only time this much havoc had been wreaked by this few a number of people, you need to go all the way back to the Four Horsemen of the Apocalypse!"
 Alternatively, Dillon and Blanchard stated during a Four Horsemen discussion panel, which took place at the George Tragos/Lou Thesz Professional Wrestling Hall of Fame on July 24, 2016, that the interview where Arn had actually said the phrase, and also debuted the group's trademark four finger pose, was after the original four members wrestled in an eight tag team match and that the group's formation was centered around the original four members holding championships at the time.
 The comparison and the name stuck.
-However, during a pair of television interviews before Starrcade 85, Arn Anderson came out and called them "The Four Horses".
+However, during a pair of television interviews before Starrcade 1985, Arn Anderson referred to them as "The Four Horses".
 Video footage from the October 26, 1985 episode of NWA Worldwide showed Arn, who had possession of the stolen NWA Television Championship, calling himself, Ole, Tully and Flair "The four horses, the four people that make things happen."
 Immediately after Arn departed, Tully came out with Baby Doll and called the group the Four Horsemen, crediting Anderson for the name, though it was not the same one.
 Arn Anderson has said in an RF Video shoot interview that he, Flair and Blanchard were as close as anybody could be away from the ring while they were together.
 They lived the gimmick outside of the arena, as they took limos and jets to the cities in which they wrestled.
 Baby Doll was Flair's valet for a couple of months in 1986, after previously managing Tully Blanchard during 1985.